 The moment a customer selects a future date for an order, GonnaOrder will remember this and associate the date with the said order.
 Therefore, on the order page, instead of suggesting the current date for the order desired date, GonnaOrder will suggest the selected future date and show the customer the available timeslots they can choose from.

-For this reason, not every store product should count towards the maximum items per slot.
+For this reason, not every store product should count toward the maximum number of items per slot.
 You can pick which items, if included in an order, will affect this number and hence the availability of the slot.
-Maximum items per slots uses the same logic as the maximum number of orders per slots but now for main store items.
+Maximum items per slot use the same logic as the maximum number of orders per slot but now for main store items.

 In restaurants, and in general the hospitality industry, some items are more complex than others.
 In the same vein, some items may require more time and planning to prepare.
 Therefore, a restaurant manager may choose to have deferred orders for some items.

 Take an example case where a restaurant manager needs to buy and slaughter chicken to sell or any other complicated product you may think about.
-The manager needs to know how many chicken will be needed on a particular day upfront for the sake of the logistics.
-This means the restaurant, hotel, eatery or bar cannot receive an order for such an item and process it on the same day.
+The manager needs to know how many chickens will be needed on a particular day upfront for the sake of logistics.
+This means the restaurant, hotel, eatery, or bar cannot receive an order for such an item and process it on the same day.

-That is why we have the Same day ordering setting for all the available delivery modes to cater for this and other scenarios.
-Same day ordering is enabled for all delivery modes and all products in the store by default.
+That is why we have the Same day ordering setting for all the available delivery modes to cater to this and other scenarios.
+Same-day ordering is enabled for all delivery modes and all products in the store by default.

-Turning off same day ordering for your store means that every customer will be required to select a date when they want to receive their order.
-Failure to choose a date other than the order submission date will result in a error and the customer will be notified that the store does not accept same day orders.
+Turning off same-day ordering for your store means that every customer will be required to select a date when they want to receive their order.
+Failure to choose a date other than the order submission date will result in an error and the customer will be notified that the store does not accept same-day orders.

-Same day ordering is both a store-wide settings as well as an item-level setting.
-This means you can choose to enable same day ordering for all items through the store-wide setting we have explained above, or you can enable/disable the setting for selected products.
+Same-day ordering is both a store-wide setting as well as an item-level setting.
+This means you can choose to enable same-day ordering for all items through the store-wide setting we have explained above, or you can enable/disable the setting for selected products.

 To enable or disable Same day ordering for individual products, visit your store dashboard and choose Catalog from the side menu.
 Select the category under which the order you want to edit resides to bring up the list of available items.

 If you choose to disable the setting for any item, then you need to be aware that customers will need to choose a desired date for their order.
-If a customer attempts to submit an order containing an item whose same day ordering is disabled without changing the order desired date, they will be informed the product cannot be ordered on the same day.
-They will then have to edit the order to remove the said item or to change the order desired date.
+If a customer attempts to submit an order containing an item whose same-day ordering is disabled without changing the order’s desired date, they will be informed the product cannot be ordered on the same day.
+They will then have to edit the order to remove the said item or to change the order’s desired date.